grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "How bad does that storm sound Hemi?"
 Percy asked.

 "Significant, I would say.
-There could be 10 meter waves up there."
+There could be ten meter waves up there."

 "That's the kind of weather we're better off staying under."